sin5ddd/mcp-sqlew/assets/sample-commands/sqw-secretary.md

 - Review the existing decision
 - Decide if you're updating, versioning, or creating related decision
 - Architect will guide you through the appropriate action

+If related constraints are suggested (v4.0):
+- Review each suggested constraint for relevance
+- Link relevant constraints to the decision
+- If creating new constraint, architect will check for duplicates first

 If the decision is unclear:
 - Architect will ask clarifying questions